xbach/docs/trezor-apps/copay.rst

 - Install `Copay Chrome App <https://chrome.google.com/webstore/detail/copay/cnidaodnidkbaplmghlelgikaiejfhja>`_ on your PC and open it.
 - Go to Add wallet > Create new wallet > Personal wallet
-- As Wallet seed select Trezor Hardware wallet and enter account number to import and hit Create new wallet.
+- As Wallet seed select TREZOR Hardware wallet and enter account number to import and hit Create new wallet.
 Note that in Copay, accounts are numbered from 0.
 - Go to wallet settings and Advanced > Export wallet
 - Enter export password.
 This is required but not critical for public account export, so you can enter simple password like one letter.
 - Turn off Include address book and history cache and hit Download